How ‘The Sebadoh’ Killed Sebadoh

 Though working closely as a unit with Loewenstein and Pollard no doubt had its benefits, Barlow craved some of the more solo aspects of his well-established songwriting process.
 “In order for me to be comfortable sitting and writing, I need isolation,” he says.
 Unfortunately, the Silver Lake house didn’t prove the conducive creative setting he’d anticipated.
 “The reality was I had no space at all,” Barlow says.
 “My wife had told me there was a basement I could play in, but it was actually just made of dirt.”

 Under pressure to write material for two different records, not only The Sebadoh but The Folk Implosion’s One Part Lullaby, Barlow stole furtive moments amid the chaos whenever he could.
 Not long before Loewenstein and Pollard were to arrive, his mother had flown out for a visit, further adding to his obligations.
 “I’m just hoping the speed dealer doesn’t come when my mom’s there,” he says of the period.
 When his wife and his mother stepped out one afternoon to do some shopping, he grabbed his guitar and, within a half-hour, wrote the gut-wrenching “Love Is Stronger.”
-The song agonizingly encapsulates the state of Barlow’s volatile relationship, on par with devastating earlier material like “Soul And Fire” but with the added narcotized heft of his downward spiral.
+The song agonisingly encapsulates the state of Barlow’s volatile relationship, on par with devastating earlier material like “Soul And Fire” but with the added narcotised heft of his downward spiral.
 “That’s me biting my fingernails, holding on.”

 Naturally, that raw emotionality bled into the Mad Hatter sessions as well.
 Still fresh and new in Loewenstein and Pollard’s ears, “Love Is Stronger” found powerful instrumentation to buttress its potent message.
 For the take that made it onto the record, the band essentially performed it live, including Barlow’s evocative guitar solo.
 Then, something unusual happened just before the song ended.
 “This huge fucking centipede just fucking ran right across the middle of the room on that last note,” he says with a laugh.
 “It scurried right into our little triangle in the studio.
 I’ll never forget that.”

 That earth-shaken pride found a more portentous counterpart later in the recording process.
-“Tree” had originally been Barlow’s personalized gift to his sister on her wedding day, a song exuding the goodness of love.
+“Tree” had originally been Barlow’s personalised gift to his sister on her wedding day, a song exuding the goodness of love.
 Over time, however, he reworked it to reflect his bad romance, so that by the time it reached the studio, the lyrics possessed a newfound bitterness.
 “I remember being in tears, so dramatic, just so fucking strung out and so fucked up and just holding on,” Barlow says.
 “Recording the vocals for that song, I was trying not to lose my shit between takes.”

 “That’s a timeless song,” Loewenstein adds, likening it to a poem.
 “People will be able to listen to it in a hundred years.”